HM33-Alt/shape-cast/README.md

 - Best Practices: Provided guidance on game implementation and structure
 - Abidance of Good SWE Principles: Ensured that poor code practices were avoided as much as possible (i.e. arrowhead, nested loops, poor code commit language)
 - Code Review: Utilized the inbuilt '/review' to identify and fix potential issues in the implementation

+### AWS Amplify Integration
+- Deployed as a web application using AWS Amplify

 ## Features
 - Real-time score tracking and countdown